Floki Inu (FLOKI) Price Tops $0.0000

-Floki Inu (FLOKI) traded down 2.7% against the U.S. dollar during the 1 day period ending at 0:00 AM ET on December 12th.
-One Floki Inu token can currently be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Floki Inu has a total market cap of $345.51 million and approximately $26.12 million worth of Floki Inu was traded on exchanges in the last day.
-In the last seven days, Floki Inu has traded 9.2% lower against the U.S. dollar.
+Floki Inu (FLOKI) traded down 3.1% against the US dollar during the 24 hour period ending at 17:00 PM ET on December 19th.
+Floki Inu has a market cap of $317.81 million and approximately $16.10 million worth of Floki Inu was traded on exchanges in the last day.
+Over the last week, Floki Inu has traded 9.6% lower against the US dollar.
+One Floki Inu token can now be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.